Thiel Capital: Personnel

 connection between the spyware industry and Peter Thiel and his firm Palantir."

 Thiel Capital's former COO, Blake Masters, was a U.S. Congress candidate from Arizona.
-He resigned from Thiel Capital in 2022 amidst ethical concerns.
+He resigned from Thiel Capital in 2022.
 Thiel supported Masters' campaign with $15 million, but the campaign did not succeed.

 Kevin Harrington and Michael Kratsios were both former employees of Thiel Capital.
 The two senior White House officials attended the 2025 Bilderberg Meeting alongside Peter Thiel.

 Jim O'Neill, now U.S. Deputy Secretary of Health and Human Services, is a former managing director at Thiel Capital.
 He had previously worked for Clarium.

-He also worked at Thiel Macro, helped launch Thiel Fellowship and Breakout Labs.
+Tristan Abbey is a former Clarium Capital, Thiel Capital and Founders Fund employee, currently 11th administrator of the U.S. Energy Information Administration.
+He had also been an editor at The Stanford Review (graduated 2008).

 Moritz Döpfner was Thiel's former chief-of-staff and worked for Thiel Capital.
 Thiel is the anchor investor in Döpfner's firm Doepfner Capital.
 Thiel's and Palantir's business and political connections with the Döpfner family in general attract a lot of attention in Germany.

-Charles Vaughan is the current chief-of-staff.
+Charles Vaughan is a former chief-of-staff.
 Around 2021, he was involved with the controversies at the Faculty of Divinity, University of Cambridge.
 It was alleged that he helped to recruit conservative or right-wing academics at Cambridge to build an "anti-woke" network on behalf of Thiel, with some allegations being based on the connection between Thiel and Curtis Yarvin regarding their opinions on race (Max Chafkin remarks that while Thiel and Yarvin overlap in many areas, opinions on race are not one of them).
 The conservative side claimed that they promoted free speech.

-Jesse Michels is an investor and filmmaker who works as chief executive officer for Thiel Capital.
-He has been noted for his diplomatic activities involving the politician and chess magnate Kirsan Ilyumzhinov, Vatican, Kalmykia, Albania and Africa.